Veer (2010 film): Critical reception

-The movie was generally panned by critics.
+Veer received mixed-to-negative reviews from critics.

 Taran Adarsh criticized the writing and direction of the movie, describing it as a colossal disappointment.
 Rajeev Masand of CNN-IBN termed it as "an impossible film to appreciate", criticizing the performance of the support cast, while praising the performance of Salman Khan.
 Gaurav Malani praised the performance of Salman Khan, while terming the story as average.
 Noyon Jyoti Parasara of AOL.in also praised Salman Khan but added "Overall, 'Veer' has its pluses but it is sadly restricted to a very average film.
 It has nothing new and that only makes it seem slower."

 Among U.S. critics, Frank Lovece of Film Journal International enjoyed it as "hokum of the highest order, punctuated with the most rousing musical sequences of the last several Indian imports," and after dissecting the film's numerous historical and chronological fallacies said, "Stateside Bollywood fans more accustomed to modern-day musical romances or stylish crime thrillers will be pleasantly surprised to find a period piece that's more Xena: Warrior Princess than A Passage to India.